phlask/phlask-map/README.md

 - AWS CloudFront (https://aws.amazon.com/cloudfront/)
   - Serves as a global Content Delivery Network (CDN) for the content hosted in S3
   - Enables us to have a custom domain with SSL in order to ensure your traffic to the page is encrypted via HTTPS (https://en.wikipedia.org/wiki/HTTPS)
+- Google Firebase Realtime Database (https://firebase.google.com/docs/database)
+  - Stores the tap data used to generate the information on our site